A definitive guide to paper

 Using a printing service has many advantages.
 Knowing how much paper you will need for your print job, the quality of the paper, how the paper will behave, and the printer’s knowledge of frequently used stock will all be advantages of using a print service.

 In this blog we will explore a fun, but informative, guide to all things paper.
-This blog is particularly useful if you are using our BookWIZARD tool to gather quotes for printing your book and if you want to know more about the different paper options.
+This blog is particularly useful if you want to use our book printing service Bookwizard tool to gather quotes for printing your book and if you want to know more about the different paper options.
 There’s more to it than you may think!

 Types of paper material